MartaPelizzola/SigMoS/README.md

 # SigMoS
 Cross-validation and model selection for robust learning of mutational signatures

+Our package provides functions for estimating mutational signatures from mutational count data from cancer patients.
 Our analysis consists of the following steps:

 1. apply Poisson-NMF (cross-validation for choosing number of signatures assuming the Poisson distribution)